 How can our Norwich Pharmacal Order Solicitors help?

-We offer fixed-fee preliminary consultations.
+In most instances we offer fixed-fee preliminary consultations.
 A consultation will help you understand the legal and practical issues relating to your case and allow you to make an informed decision about what action to take.
 The cost of a consultation will depend on the factual and legal complexity of the matter and, in particular, how much paperwork you require us to consider ahead of the meeting.
-In relatively straightforward matters, the cost may be as low as £300 plus vat.
+In relatively straightforward matters, the cost may be as low as £400 plus VAT.